robert-hardy/statistical_inference/PITCHME.md

 ---
 Questions

-- Is The B approach more stable?
+- Is the B approach more stable?
 ‘Dance of the CIs’.
-- B approaches the building of a model, prob with PyMC3.
-- F gotchas, like sampling intentions.
-- F: I don’t distort my results with a prior.

 ---